teepeemm/bracket/README.md

     doi = {10.1080/29932955.2025.2523666},
     URL = {https://doi.org/10.1080/29932955.2025.2523666},
     eprint = {https://doi.org/10.1080/29932955.2025.2523666},
     abstract = {We develop and provide Python code and a website to statistically analyze seedings in elimination tournaments.
         We are able to apply this code to fifty-eight thousand games to estimate the probability of an upset solely as a logistic function of the difference in seeding.
         We are also able to examine how well or poorly a team performs compared to its seeding.
-We conclude that the only team that is consistently underrated is \textbackslash your\_favorite\_team, while the only team that is consistently overrated is \textbackslash your\_hated\_rival.}
+        We conclude that the only team that is consistently underrated is \textbackslash your\_favorite\_team,
+        while the only team that is consistently overrated is
+        \textbackslash your\_hated\_rival.}
 }
 ```
+Non BibTeX citation styles are also available at the Scatterplot website.

-To cite this repository, you can use the link to the right.
+You can also use the link at the top right of the page to "Cite this repository".